 The Secret Garden – Ashford, Kent

--Have you ever considered elopement?
-Many couples that are adventures and want to experience travelling the world.
+Have you ever considered elopement?
+Many couples are adventures and want to experience travelling the world.
 Packing their bags and off they go.
 Eloping involves getting married in the most spectacular, breathe taking places, with very limited guests or no guests at all on a mountain top, in caves, under the sea etc the list just goes on and on there is so much awesomeness out there.
 I personally would pick getting married under the northern lights and stars.

 -Micro weddings allow you to connect with the people you love and care about in a relaxing atmosphere.
-Unlike bigger weddings when your time is spread thinly with each guest to get around to everyone, so with a smaller guest lists this way you can really spend time with those dear close family and friends without feeling rushed.
+Unlike bigger weddings when your time is spread thinly with each guest to get around to everyone, so with a smaller guest list this way you can really spend time with those dear close family and friends without feeling rushed.

 -Weddings are times to create some memories, so why not plan a unique activity or throw a surprise in for your guests?
-For example a photo booth, DIY cocktail bar, glitter bar, hot chocolate bar, singing waiters, giant games, palm readers, farm animals for petting, fire performers, live band, bouncy castle, String Quartet, Acoustic Soloist, wheel of fun, date ideas box, casino tables, serve street food, Harpist, spacehoppers, mini golf, silent disco, doughnut bobbing, karaoke, ice cream stall, prosecco drinks van, magicians, Caricaturist, fireworks display, fairground rides, sparkler send off or Doughnut wall etc.
+For example, a photo booth, DIY cocktail bar, glitter bar, hot chocolate bar, singing waiters, giant games, palm readers, farm animals for petting, fire performers, live band, bouncy castle, String Quartet, Acoustic Soloist, wheel of fun, date ideas box, casino tables, serve street food, Harpist, space hoppers, mini-golf, silent disco, doughnut bobbing, karaoke, ice cream stall, prosecco drinks van, magicians, Caricaturist, fireworks display, fairground rides, sparkler send-off or Doughnut wall etc.

--Micro weddings enables you to save money, with less hours, guests and requirements to plan you can put the pennies away for your future plans, like saving for a house, new car or planning on starting a family.
+-Micro weddings enables you to save money, with fewer hours, guests and requirements to plan you can put the pennies away for your future plans, like saving for a house, new car or planning on starting a family.

 -Many couples get married now with a small and intimate ceremony.
 They plan to have a blessing and throw a huge party later, and wow what a fantastic idea and something sweet to look forward to.